annapawlicka/bluemacs.el/README.md

 - Secure authentication with Bluesky
 - View your timeline with UTF-8 support (including emojis)
 - Display embedded images inline (in graphical Emacs)
+- Display quote posts (posts that reference other posts)
 - Compose and post text updates
 - Reply to posts with proper threading
 - Like and unlike posts